Chapter 1 : Morning

 Immediately a loud yet gentle male voice fills the rooms.
 “Rose, I am at the door.
 Can you please open it?”
 Only one person would be stupid enough to disturb my Saturday morning sleep: Albus Potter, my lovely cousin.

-Rubbing my face with my palm, I make way around the clutter of things on the floor and head toward the exit of the cave of doom (my flat that is).
+Rubbing my face with my palm, I make way around the clutter of things on the floor and head toward the exit of the cave of doom (my room that is).
 As I enter the living space, my chocolate brown eyes clear and I start to adjust them to my surroundings.
 The space is very openly connected with its small kitchen, medium sized dining and messy living room.
 I pass by a couple couches, some fairly new while others are worn down, and my stacks of dusty books that lay on the ancient rug.

 All of my walls are the same shade of pasty off-white with a few scattered frames that hold family photos.
 The floors are a golden-looking hardwood except for the kitchen which is covered in tiles that are decorated with cornflower blue borders.

 Reaching the door, I fiddle with the locks and bolts and then swing open the door to be greeted by a raven-haired, emerald-eyed boy with an amused look etched upon his face.